 Again, the beliefs and practices can vary considerably from group to group and person to person, but once you are familiar with the ideas above you are more likely to realize you are dealing with a sovereign citizen.
 A sovereign citizen named Fred Jones may say "I am agent of Fred Jones" to inform you that he is not the corporate entity strawman FRED JONES and thus is beyond the court's jurisdiction.
 Sovereign citizens may want to bring their own court reporters to court proceedings.
 There will be talk about common law, about Admiralty Law, and about oaths of office.
 A sovereign citizen may carry a copy of Black's Law Dictionary as a reference resource for their common law views.
-There also is a strange twist to their thinking that puts the Uniform Commercial Code (UCC) at the center of much of the theory.
-For those who identify themselves as Moorish Nation or something similar, there also is belief that a 1787 treaty (fictitious) between the United States and Morocco grants them immunity from
+For those who identify themselves as Moorish Nation or something similar, there also is belief that a 1787 treaty (fictitious) between the United States and Morocco grants them immunity from US law.

-US law.
 Some may claim to occupy United Nations Indigenous People's Seat 215 - there is no such thing - and create their own birth certificates and passports in addition to driver's license and vehicle registrations.